PromptAI/promptdialog/docs/tutorial/trash.md

 nav_order: 14
 ---

-# Effect
-{: .no_toc .header }
-When we delete one or more nodes in the flow graph, the system just moves it to the trash, and users can recover from the trash again.
-If it needs to be completely deleted, it needs to be cleaned again from the trash.
+When a designer deletes one component in dialog flows, the system will move it to the recycle bin.
+The designer can recover it from the recycle bin.
+If it needs to be completely deleted, it needs to be cleaned again from the bin.

-## Supported node types for moving to the trash
+## Supported component types

-- user
+- User node
-- bot
+- Bot node
 - Form
-- Form-Field
+- Slots
 - Interrupts
 - Goto
-- Condition

-## Recover node from trash
+## Insert a component
-* Select `What can i do for you today?` bot node in the trash and drag it to the node to be linked.
+* Select `What can i do for you today?` bot node in the recycle bin and drag it to the node to be linked.
 When the **+** icon appears, release it.
-  <br/>The recover node will be used as a child node behind the node you dragged to
+  <br/>The node will be inserted behind the node you dragged to
   ![01-trash](/assets/images/tutorial/trash/01-trash.png)

+ [It seems the following is just the repeat of the insertion operation?
+If so , probably we can delete it.]

-## Insert node using trash
+## Insert node
 * The preparation is shown in the lower flow chart.
 We add a user input node between the bot reply nodes
   ![02-trash](/assets/images/tutorial/trash/02-trash.png)
 * Move the later `What can i do for you today?` bot node to the trash